dpoquet/angular-paint/README.md

 # AngularPaint

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

-This project was generated made with Angular version 6.2.3.
+This project was made with Angular version 6.1.9

 ## Development server